← Blog

 Refactoring Is Procrastination in a Lab Coat

 42% of dev time goes to technical debt.
-Most refactoring doesn't reduce that — it just moves it around while delaying real work.
+Most refactoring doesn't reduce that.
+It just moves it around while delaying real work.

 42% — Developer time spent on technical debt rather than new features